 Yang Jae Lee, MD

-His research focuses on stigma reduction, integration of traditional and biomedical mental health systems, and culturally grounded intervention design.
-At the University of Washington, he continues to explore how community structures can be leveraged to improve mental health outcomes in underserved populations.
+His research examines stigma reduction, pathways to care following mental health crises, and the integration of traditional and biomedical mental health systems, with a focus on how community structures can be leveraged to support recovery and social reintegration in underserved populations.

 Education